kanors-emr/Veda-documentation/docs/source/pages/Veda Menu.rst

     * Delete Log: to delete model log files.
     * Convert XLS to XLSX/M: converting xls files into xlsx/m files.
     * Jacobian Analysis: this option can be used to improve the scaling of models, showing all equations (and variables) where the largest and smallest coefficients are different by more than 4 orders of magnitude.
-    * Import GDX and VD Files: to import GDX and VD files from other models.
+    * Import GDX Files: to import GDX and VD files from other models.
+    * Import VD Files:
+    * License information:
+    * Sets
+        *Browser
+        *Editor
-    * Reports: will be enabled in future versions
+* Reports: available only in the advanced version.
+    * Select
+    * Create